Two-Phase Commit Protocol Explained

 Two-phase commit (2PC) is a protocol for achieving atomic commitment across multiple database nodes.
 All nodes either commit or rollback together.
 No partial states.

-The appeal is clear: distributed transactions that behave like single-node transactions.
-In practice, 2PC has failure modes that make it problematic, and most systems use alternatives like saga instead.
+The idea is appealing: distributed transactions that behave like single-node transactions.
+In practice, 2PC has failure modes that make it problematic, and most systems reach for saga instead.

 This post explains how 2PC works, the failure scenarios that cause trouble, and why it fell out of favor.